Catalin-Mihai/Random-Number-Generator/README.md

 # Random-Number-Generator
-A very simple Java form program\n
+# A very simple Java form program
-It allows you to generate a number between two limits
+# It allows you to generate a number between two limits